 It has an even more precise, efficient, and refined spray cap than the Graco-Sharpe.
 The spray cap also has a smooth, self-adjusting action.
 That gives you absolutely superb atomization with any materials, and a glass-like, flawless finish.
 This is as nice a gun as any professional could want, even if you’re working on Bentley’s all day.
 There’s simply no comparison between one of these and a Graco-Sharpe or other midrange gun.

 It’s compact and ergonomic.
 The new smaller design is meant for two fingers instead of one on the trigger, making for less finger strain.
-The staggered body style also makes for a more balanced profile in hand.
-DeVilbiss have also modified the trigger mechanism to eliminate the kickback you’d normally get when starting a spray.
+The staggering body style also makes for a more balanced profile in hand.
+DeVilbiss has also modified the trigger mechanism to eliminate the kickback you’d normally get when starting a spray.
 It’s much smoother to work with than other guns, and professionals will find that this is a pleasure to use full-time.

 This is a seriously versatile gun.
 While it’s not the largest thing in the world for coverage, the wide 9” max setting on the spray fan can still cover ground quickly.
 At the same time, being able to dial down to a very neat 1/4” spray is perfect for tiny touch-ups.
-Not only does the DeVilbiss have one of the best spray pattern ranges we’ve seen in a compressor gun, but it also has the neatest, most precise adjustments within it!
+Not only does the DeVilbiss have one of the best spray patterns ranges we’ve seen in a compressor gun, but it also has the neatest, most precise adjustments within it!

-It has its own balanced air valve built in.
+It has its own balanced air valve built-in.
 While you’ll still want to adjust your compressor to 30 psi, the valve works with the new trigger mechanism to give you more control and refinement when you’re fading and blending coats.

 It comes with two air caps.
-One is an HVLP cap like you’d get with the Campbell-Hausfeld’s or the Graco-Sharpe.
+One is an HVLP cap like you’d get with the Campbell Hausfeld's or the Graco-Sharpe.
 The other is a HE (high efficiency) spray cap that’s more traditional.
 If you’re a professional auto worker, you’ll know that as much as HVLP is all the rage these days, it’s sometimes helpful to be able to go old-school and spray with less volume.
 This gun gives you the best of both worlds!
 Having multiple spray caps simply adds even more versatility to the DeVilbiss.

 Both caps come with 1.0mm fluid tips out of the box.
-Even though it’s quite a narrow tip size out of the box, the Devilbiss tips can still spray color coats quite well.
+Even though it’s quite a narrow tip size out of the box, the DeVilbiss tips can still spray color coats quite well.
 They’re remarkably good with just about anything, and they leave immaculate clear coats.
 You may want a larger tip for thick primers, though.